meilisearch/demos/src/ecommerce/README.md

 ## 4. Start server

-Don't forget to run `$ npm install` first, if you didn't do it in the previous step.
+Don't forget to run `npm install` first, if you didn't do it in the previous step.

 ```
 npm run dev